 Why KISS Doesn't Always Work

-When English, physics and chemistry students attending a high school in Ohio studied from texts in an unfamiliar font they achieved high marks in their exams than those given books in a familiar typeface.
+Does the well-known KISS mantra—Keep It Simple and Straightforward—always hold true?
+When creating sales messages, the answer is probably ‘yes.’
+But with other types of printed information, this not necessarily the case: When English, physics, and chemistry students attending a high school in Ohio studied from texts in an unfamiliar font, they achieved higher marks on their exams than those given books in a familiar typeface.

 Two Ways of Thinking